 Residents Maintain Autonomy

-This metric measures the percentage of long-term residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and bathing.
-Some experts would argue that this is a reliable measure of a patient's well-being.
+Measures the percent of long-term residents who required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile

-This indicates the percent of residents that retained mobility levels over time.
-Optimizing mobility is usually a great sign for residents' health.
+This is the percent of residents that retained mobility levels over time.
+Preserving mobility can be a great sign for residents' well-being.

 Hospitalizations